embroider-build/embroider/.changeset/polite-comics-attend.md

   These are very hi-fi sourcemaps -- for example, in TypeScript projects, you see TypeScript in the dev tools.
   Because rollup/webpack/etc output can be really hard for humans to read, enabling sourcemaps as a default should hopefully help folks debug their addons more easily.

+* Run the `clean` plugin as late as possible, #1229 (@simonihmig)

+  Previously the cleanup would happen at the earliest point in time, at buildStart, making the time window large enough for Ember CLI to see the transient build output in an inconsistent state.
+  Now it happens at the latest possible time, at generateBundle right before files are written, making the time window small enough to not cause any problems in practice.